Copyright © 2024 Tokyo in Pics | Powered by Tokyo in Pics

 For me, the exhibits from the 1990s were fascinating.
 It was fun seeing stuff from when I first arrived in the country.
 There are old computers, games, and school uniforms.
 They brought back some terrific memories.

-You can also see special exhibits.
-These change every few months.
+There are also special exhibits.
+The Edo-Tokyo Museum staff changes these every few months.
 They have been about ghosts, art, literature, and even weapons.
 An extra ticket used to be needed, but not anymore.
 I appreciated that when I went!

 If you need help finding your way through the exhibits in a little more detail, you can book a volunteer guide.
 The languages available are English, Chinese, French, German, Korean, Spanish, and Russian.
 But, due to their limited number, it would be a good idea to book a guide before you visit.
 To be honest, I haven’t done a full tour with them, but I have seen them working, and they seem very knowledgeable.